Downtown Dental Excellence offers

 Blocks

-There are times when the bone loss has become more severe, and more material needs to be used.
-Dental bone grafting blocks can be used when large chunks of bone tissue are lost.
-This procedure involves the installation of a block of grafting material that is placed with titanium screws.
-After around 4-5 months of recovery, the screws can be removed and the dental implant can be placed.
+If bone loss has become more severe, more material may be required to fix the issue.
+Dental bone grafting blocks may be used for patients who have large chunks of bone tissue missing.
+These blocks are placed with titanium screws and given time to fuse (generally around 4-5 months).
+From there, the screws are removed, and an implant can be placed.